Cylindrical grinder: History

-METHODS
+Methods

 There are five different types of cylindrical grinding: outside diameter (OD) grinding, inside diameter (ID) grinding, plunge grinding, creep feed grinding, and centerless grinding.

 Outside diameter grinding

 OD grinding is grinding occurring on external surface of an object between the centers.
 The centers are end units with a point that allow the object to be rotated.
 The grinding wheel is also being rotated in the same direction when it comes in contact with the object.
 This effectively means the two surfaces will be moving opposite directions when contact is made which allows for a smoother operation and less chance of a jam up.

 Inside diameter grinding

 ID grinding is grinding occurring on the inside of an object.
 The grinding wheel is always smaller than the width of the hole being ground.
 The object is held in place by a collet, which also rotates the object in place.
-Just as with OD grinding, the grinding wheel and the object rotated in opposite directions giving reversed direction contact of the two surfaces where the grinding occurs.
+Just as with OD grinding, the grinding wheel and the object are rotated in opposite directions giving reversed direction contact of the two surfaces where the grinding occurs.